-"" Observational Method Project Monitoring
+Will Observational Method Project Monitoring

 - Represents the lowest level of experimentation and measurement.
-It is the collection and storage of data that occurs during project development. - [It is a passive model since] the available data will be collected whatever the project generates.
+It is the collection and storage of data that occurs during project development.
+(NdR.
+We do not have control on subjects assignment to treatments.) - It is a passive model since] the available data will be collected whatever the project generates.
 The assumption is made that the data will be used for some immediate analysis. - As already mentioned, if an experimental design is constructed after [such a] project is finished, [because we will be short of quantitative data], then we would call this an historical lessons learned study (see later).